Pencilcaseman/LaTeX_Paper/README.md

 installed and available in your `PATH`.
 To build the document, run `build.bat`.
 To build a draft version, run `build.bat draft`.

+## Getting Started

+To get started, press "Use this template" on the GitHub page for this repository.
+This will create a new repository in your account with the same code as this one.

+Edit `project_name` to set the name of your project, and run `make init` to configure everything.

 ## Dependencies

 I'm not 100% sure which packages you need to build this template, so an